Ifeanyi-omeck/tensorhelper/README.md

 # tensorhelper
-Helper functions for data analytics and Machine learning.
+Under development!
+Not ready for use yet!
+Currently experimenting and planning!